-No one likes cloudy pool water and you don’t want it ruining your beautiful pool at your Savannah home.
+No one likes cloudy pool water and you don’t want it ruining your beautiful pool at your Atlanta home.
 After getting your pool put in, why would you want to deal with the annoyance of having cloudy pool water?
 Is there anything that you can do about it to make things better?
 Of course!
-In this article, we are going to talk more about how to fix cloudy pool water in Savannah.
+In this article, we are going to talk more about how to fix cloudy pool water in Atlanta.

 Why Do I Have Cloudy Pool Water?

 There is a myriad of reasons that you may have cloudy pool water but let’s just look at three of the reasons.

 - #1 – Environment.
 Anything around your pool could cause it to be cloudy.
 We are talking trees, people, algae, weather, anything.